elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 7
+The easiest one this cycle by far.

+## Day 6
+The trickiest part was that the obstacles could be placed diagonally to each other, which resulted in a non 90 degree turn.

 ## Day 5
 Part 1 was pretty straightforward.
 Initially separating out the validation into a separate function would have made Part 2 faster.